 Alongside the shed was the ‘valley’ that the Stella Gill sidings ran through.
 This has been filled in and now looks like this:

-In the first photo at the top of the page there is a fence running from the left centre, the posts of which are still standing today:
+In the third photo of the signal box, at the top of the page, there is a fence running from the left centre, the posts of which are still standing today:

-This is the site of the large building in the background, part of Stella Gill Coke works, of the first photograph:
+This is the site of the large building in the background of that same photo, part of Stella Gill Coke works.

 As of December 2014, British Gas are digging up the area around the NCB shed which has uncovered some railway related pieces including the concrete sleepers in the following photographs: